TRIAEIOU/Insert-markdown/README.md

 ## CHANGELOG
 Reimplementation from "Editor JS snippets": new format of config file (see above) to allow arbitrary submenu structure (unfortunately breaks previous configs), added python script support, added clipboard content to JavaScript environment, change addon name to match use.
+2022-02-04 Add option to not cache script files, i.e. reload them from disk each script execution.